EdmundGoodman/hpccg-rs/README.md

   - Unit testing for TDD
   - Equivalence checking methodology
 - Check it iter is actually 0 cost abstraction by annotated code analysis (find the mov!)

+converting pointer arithmetic to array indexing - does this incur a performance cost?